 - Civil war and periodic shortfalls of rain lead to poor harvests, especially in drought-prone northern Ethiopia.

 - Some contested areas are inaccessible to aid organizations.
-Conflict also damages the economy.
+The conflict also damages the economy.

 1984: Hunger crisis